dappnode/DAppNodeDocs/docs/user/product-manual/system.md

 ### Clear main db

-Remove the local database which contains critical information about your DAppNode, such as its DynDNS identity, IPFS registry, Telegram Bot configuration, auto update and repository selections, etc.
+Removes the local database which contains critical information about your Dappnode, such as its DynDNS identity, IPFS registry, Telegram Bot configuration, auto-update and repository selections, etc. **DO NOT USE unless instructed to by support staff**

 <p align="center">
     <img src="../../../../img/system_view_advanced_6.png"/>